 To preface, I have to tell you that:

 1. I am REALLY sick of chicken.
 I have eaten (and continue to eat) more chicken breasts than any person should.
 In fact, I have eaten so much chicken that I think I sometimes cluck in my sleep.
 Urgh!

 2. I’ve attempted to roast many a whole chicken in my day.
 I've bought contraptions like a Moroccan tangine, a vertical chicken roaster, and even a beer can roaster (which requires you to stick a can of beer up the poor chicken's hoohah 🙈) to make my roasted chicken taste better.
 And yet, it always turned out, "meh" at best.

-As you know, eating dry, rubbery chicken is a fate worse than death (especially when you eat it frequently), so I was on a trial-and-error quest that lasted for years until I finally came up with this recipe which produces produces my favorite roasted chicken EVER!
+As you know, eating dry, rubbery chicken is a fate worse than death (especially when you eat it frequently), so I was on a trial-and-error quest that lasted for years until I finally came up with this recipe which produces the juiciest and best tasting chicken EVER!
 Every.
 Single.
 Time!

 I make it almost every week to rave reviews from my family.
 In reality, however, there are no reviews from my family.
 My family loses all ability to speak when I serve up this chicken.
 The only sound heard in the dining room is the slurping and sucking of every morsel of meat off the bones, which to some degree is a bit of a disappointment, because that leaves me nothing for my chicken bone broth except a carcass so bare that it might as well have been devoured by a flock of starving vultures.

 So how do I do it?
 It’s as simple, quick, and easy as it gets... well, unless you just got one of those roasters from the stores, which in comparison, are dry and tasteless.
 Trust me on this!!!